funworks/HibernateAnnotationsMavenJava/README.md

 4. Run mvn clean install in project root directory OR clean build project using Eclipse

 5. Run App.java as Java application

+NOTE: This application is written with Java 8 and it should work fine with Java 7 as well.
+But no guarantees!